Rinalpatel21/Happy-Customer-Analysis/README.md

 - X2 ('contents of my order was as I expected') had a negative impact, decreasing the odds by ~9%.

 **Decision Tree Feature Importance**: The Decision Tree identified X2 (0.260), X3 (0.219), and X1 (0.162) as the most important features.
 This differs slightly from logistic regression, which highlights that different models might value features differently based on their internal mechanisms.

-**Impact of Removing X6**: When X6 was removed, the sklearn Logistic Regression model's performance metrics (Accuracy, Recall, Precision, F1) remained almost identical on both training and test sets.
-This empirically supports the notion that X6 might not be a strong individual predictor of customer happiness.

 ### Most Important Features
 Based on the statsmodel Logistic Regression (which offers interpretable coefficients), X5 (courier satisfaction) and X1 (on-time delivery) are the most important features positively impacting customer happiness.
 X3 (ordered everything wanted) and X4 (good price) are also significant.
 X2 ('contents as expected') is important, albeit negatively correlated, indicating it's still a significant factor in dissatisfaction.